Flyer-Boy/NewApproach/README.md

 RideHailing_Queries. cipher —  This script contains a few Cypher queries that you can execute against the Database.
 I will add more queries over time.

-RideHailing_Templates.cypher  — This script contains Cypher commands that to build the mockup application as they appear in the Article.
+RideHailing_Templates.cypher  — This script contains Cypher commands to build the mockup application as they appear in the Article.
 You will need to pars the script by replacing the <field name> with the proper variable.